Botanical Name: Billbergia nutans

 This member of the Bromeliaceae family is one of the easiest to grow indoors...and one of the most striking.

-Its thick, strap-like leaves grow into an upright rosette, creating an urn that must be filled with water at all times.
-As the plant matures, the leaves arch outward, lending a graceful appearance.
+Its thick, strappy leaves arch outward into a fountain shape, making this tropical beauty a graceful accent plant.
 The foliage can reach up to 15 inches (37.5 cm) tall and about twice as wide, so give this bromeliad plant some room to spread out.

 You can expect flowers in spring when the plant reaches maturity, usually in 2-3 years.